 How Does It Handle?

 This game has tight controls, and the increase in the number of moves ensures that the fighting does not get monotonous.
 I did think that the hit detection was off a little though.
 There were instances where an enemy is slightly to the back or to the fore of the line I was on, and I was unable to hit them, but they were able to hit me.
 That was frustrating!
 There were two bosses that I felt were annoyingly difficult.
 The two women in the bar, and the three samurai.
-Even on Easy I struggled with these bosses.
+Even on Easy Mode I struggled with these bosses.
 I appreciate this may simply be a case of finding a strategy, but these fights are where I lost most of my lives.

 There was an interesting level consisting of our heroes moving from right to left and having to punch through concrete walls whilst being chased by a bulldozer.
 This level is easy and just seems to slow down the gameplay.
 It was a good idea, I’m just not sure it worked.